apache/bifromq-sites/docs/plugin/setting_provider/intro.md

 ## Implementation Example

-BifroMQ includes a demonstration implementation of a WebHook-based SettingProvider that can be enabled by specifying `settingProviderFQN` as `com.baidu.demo.plugin.DemoSettingProvider` in the [configuration file](../../admin_guide/configuration/intro.md).
+BifroMQ includes a demonstration implementation of a WebHook-based SettingProvider that can be enabled by specifying `settingProviderFQN` as `org.apache.bifromq.demo.plugin.DemoSettingProvider` in the [configuration file](../../admin_guide/configuration/intro.md).
 The example implementation uses the JVM startup parameter (`-Dplugin.settingprovider.url`) to specify a webhook callback URL.

 When BifroMQ calls the `provide` method, the plugin initiates an HTTP GET request containing the `tenant_id` and `setting_name` headers, corresponding to the two parameters of the `provide` method.
 The string contained in the response body